Mar 11, 2020 - Mar 15, 2020

 The training program will include the following: definitions and the science of Self-Compassion, new research and practices in Mindfulness and Loving-Kindness, de-fusion of inner-critic and creating a compassionate inner voice.

 The first two days are didactic as well as experiential and practical.
 On the first day, we introduce self-compassion practices as well as mindfulness applications.
 The second day we look at ways to cultivate an inner language of self-compassion as well as transforming and making peace with the inner critic.
-The Second part of the program aim at deepening the experience of mindful self-compassion by exploring how Mindful Self-Compassion practices can help us to manage specific difficult emotions, situations and relationships.
-We also explore how Self Compassion can assist us to manage compassion fatigue, shame and anger.
+The Second part of the program called "Beyond Mindfulness and Self-Compassion" will aim at deepening the experience of mindful self-compassion by exploring how Mindfulness and Self-Compassion practices can help us to manage specific difficult emotions, situations and relationships.
+We also explore how Self Compassion in the light of our values and spiritual outlook can assist us to manage compassion fatigue, shame and anger.
 Finally, we look at ways to celebrate our lives and creating positive emotions at will to promote well being and resilience.

 The Mindfulness and Self-Compassion training workshop is an adventure in self-discovery and personal growth.
 During the program, we can open up to our struggles in a way that is soothing and comforting to uncover our inner strengths.
 The group comes together to provide a safe, supportive, confidential environment to develop compassion for ourselves and for others.